The CKEditor 5 codebase is divided into multiple npm packages, each developed in a separate Git repository. The main package is

 This task accepts two arguments which can speed up the process:

---skip-api– Skips building API docs (which takes the majority of the total time).
+--skip-api– Skips building the API documentation (which takes the majority of the total time).

 --skip-snippets– Skips building live snippets.